kalenhoneyfield/FSJS-Techdegree-ProjectSix/README.md

 This app uses [Morgan](https://github.com/expressjs/morgan) for logging, [Color.js](https://github.com/Marak/colors.js) for beautifying some console logs, and [Cookie-parser](https://github.com/expressjs/cookie-parser) for helping to set the font per user selection.

 While the base templates from Treehouse have been used, the following adjustments have been made:
-- Background colors for most elements have been changed, each project on the index has a slight trasform applied on mouseover and a box shadow.
+- Background colors for most elements have been changed, each project on the index has a slight transform applied on mouseover and a box shadow.
 Images on Project pages have a very slight box shadow on mouse over.
 - The default font family have been changed, however if the user has difficulty reading the font they are encouraged to select the 'Higher Contrast Font' option in the lower left corner
 - A Favicon has been added to the project
 - The currently in development [Bubbles](https://github.com/kalenhoneyfield/bubbles) class has also been added to the project for some fun